-According to the Centers for Disease Control (CDC), there are more than 1.7 million traumatic brain injuries each year in the US.
-30% of injury-related deaths involve a traumatic brain injury and about 50,000 people die every year in the US from brain injuries.
+According to the Centers for Disease Control (CDC), there are more than 1.7 million traumatic brain injury cases each year in the US.
+30% of injury-related deaths involve a traumatic brain injury, and about 50,000 people die every year in the US from brain injuries.

 In Arizona, traumatic brain injuries were the cause of death for 1,317 state residents in 2011.
 Males age 85 and older had the highest rate of deaths from traumatic brain injury per capita.

 The most common causes of death from traumatic brain injuries in Arizona were:

 - Firearms (50%)